 For illustration, I am employed by UCL.
 If I succeeded in publishing a zoological name that unambiguously provoked wide offense, my employer might benefit from being made aware that my profession expects me to work to a standard I might not have met.
 While this likely would not lead to a change in one particular taxonomic name, a complaint of this nature might force me to be accountable to someone, in some setting.
 It also gives the institution the option to decide if its own ethical standards have been met.
-A complaint of this kind will not change past naming proposals, but it might alter future decisions, lead to a retraction, or curb similar behaviour in others.
+A complaint of this kind will not change past naming proposals, but it might alter future decisions, lead to a retraction (which would withdraw an offensive name from use), or curb similar behaviour in others.

 Researchers are accountable to their employers for the work they produce under paid employment.
 Institutions have some responsibilities associated with the work their employees undertake.
 In many cases, those institutions have agreed to police accepted standards on behalf of the funding bodies who support research.
 Local oversight can be an effective tool in seeking to counter professional conduct that is agreed to be unethical.
 (For institutional standards of conduct, see for example, NHM and RBG Kew.)